bitprj/devrel/LinearRegression/linear_regression_blog.md

 <img src="Blog/26.png" style="float: left;" />

-R-squared, a.k.a. coefficient of determination, measures the proportion of the variance of the target variable that can be explained by the predictors in our model.
-It is calculated as $1 - \frac{\text{Sum of Squares Error (SSE)}}{\text{Sum of Squares Total (SST)}}$, and ranges from 0 to 100%.
-The higher $R^2$, the better the model.
-An $R^2$ of 100%, for example, means the model explains all the variation of the target variable, whereas a value of 0% indicates zero predictive capability.
-Our model has $R^2 = 0.542$, so approximately 54% of the variation in the house price can be accounted for by our OLS model.
+R-squared, a.k.a. coefficient of determination, measures the proportion of the variance of the target variable that can be explained by the predictors in our model. $R^2$ ranges from 0 to 100\%.
+The higher the value, the better the model.
+Our model has $R^2 = 0.542$, which means approximately 54\% of the variation in the house price can be accounted for by our OLS model.

-Note that there's an adjusted $R^2 = 0.537$ in the second row which is slightly smaller than $R^2$.
-This is because $R^2$ only works as intended in a simple linear regression model where there's only one predictor.
+Nevertheless, $R^2$ only works as intended in a simple linear regression model with only one predictor.
 In a multiple regression, when a new predictor is added to the model, $R^2$ can only increase but never decrease.
-This implies that a model may seem to have a better fit simply because it has more predictors.
-Thus the adjusted $R^2$, calculated as $1 - \frac{\text{Mean Squares Error (MSE)}}{\text{Mean Squares Total (MST)}}$ or $1 - \frac{(1 - R^2)(n - 1)}{n - k - 1}$ if we already know $R^2$, takes into account the number of predictors $k$ and the number of data points $n$ in the model.
-It only increases if the new predictor improves the model more than expected by chance and decreases if it fails to do so.
-As a result, adjusted $R^2$ should always be less than or equal to $R^2$.
+This implies that a model may have a higher $R^2$ simply because it has more predictors.
+On the other hand, the adjusted $R^2$ takes into account the number of predictors in the model.
+As a result, it only increases if the new predictor improves the model more than expected by chance and decreases if it fails to do so.

 ### F-statistic